mickmuzac/digitalwave/README.md

 # digitalwave

-Digital Wave is a project created during [Hack the Arena](http://hackthearena.co) and is the next generation of "The Wave."
+Digital Wave is a project created during [Hack the Arena](http://hackthearena.co) and was desinged to be the next generation of "The Wave."
 Feel free to peruse this README.
 You may also find more information on this [project's DevPost page](http://devpost.com/software/digital-wave).

 Ideal Workflow: